We need your help to make our website better!

 Contact our office at (651) 266-1999 five business days after providing the documentation to check on the status of your citation(s).

-Note: Keep in mind that this process only covers tickets issued in Ramsey County.
+Note: This process only covers tickets issued in Ramsey County.

 (651) 266-1999